Terms & Policies

 Application Monitoring

-• On an application level, we produce audit logs for all activity, ship logs to our service providers for analysis, and use AWS S3/Glacier for archival purposes.
+• On an application level, we produce audit logs for all activity, ship logs to our service providers for analysis, and use Azure Archive Blob Storage for archival purposes.

 • All access to Plait applications is logged and audited.